-- 4. Agents for symptomatic relief of coughs and colds. - 5.
-Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. - Nonprescription drugs. - 7.
-Covered outpatient drugs, which the manufacturer seeks to require as a condition of sale that associated tests or monitoring services be purchased exclusively from the manufacturer or his designee. - 8.
+- 4. Agents for symptomatic relief of coughs and colds. - Agents to promote smoking cessation. - Agents which are benzodiazepines or barbiturates. - 7.
+Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations. - Nonprescription drugs. - 9.
+Covered outpatient drugs, which the manufacturer seeks to require as a condition of sale that associated tests or monitoring services be purchased exclusively from the manufacturer or his designee.

 TennCare shall not cover drugs considered by the FDA to be Less Than Effective (LTE) and DESI drugs, or drugs considered to be Identical, Related and Similar (IRS) to DESI and LTE drugs or any other pharmacy services for which federal financial participation (FFP) is not available.
 The exclusion of drugs for which no FFP is available extends to all TennCare enrollees regardless of the enrollee's age.
-TennCare shall not cover experimental or investigational drugs which have not received final approval from the FDA. - 9.
-Buprenorphine and buprenorphine/naloxone products and sedative hypnotics for persons aged 21 and older are restricted to the quantity limits specified below: - (i) Generic buprenorphine, Subutex (buprenorphine), and Suboxone (buprenorphine/naloxone) products shall not exceed sixteen milligrams (16 mg) per day for a period of up to six (6) months from the initiation of therapy.
-For enrollees who are pregnant while receiving this dosage, the six-month period does not begin until the enrollee is no longer pregnant.
-At the end of either six month period, the covered dosage amount shall not exceed eight milligrams (8 mg) per day. - (ii) Sedative hypnotic medications shall not exceed fourteen (14) pills per month for sedative hypnotic formulations in pill form such as Ambien and Lunesta, one hundred forty milliliters (140 ml) per month of chloral hydrate, or one (1) bottle every sixty (60) days of Zolpimist. - 10.
-Allergy medications. - (d) The MCC shall be allowed to provide cost effective alternative services as defined in paragraph 1200-13-14-.01(29).
+TennCare shall not cover experimental or investigational drugs which have not received final approval from the FDA.

+- (d) The MCC shall be allowed to provide cost effective alternative services as defined in paragraph 1200-13-13-.01(25).
 Cost effective alternative services are not reimbursable in any circumstances other than those described in that paragraph. - (2) Use of Cost Effective Alternative Services. - (a) MCCs shall be allowed, but are not required, to use cost effective alternative services if and only if: - 1.
-These services are listed in the MCC contract and/or in Policy BEN 08-001; or - 2.
+These services are listed in the MCC contract and/or in BEN 08-001; and, - 2.
+They are medically appropriate and cost effective. - (a) MCCs shall be allowed, but are not required, to use cost effective alternative services if and only if: - These services are listed in the MCC contract and/or in Policy BEN 08-001; or - 2.
 These services are provided under the CHOICES program in accordance with Rule 1200-13-01-.05; and - 3.
-They are medically appropriate and cost effective. - (b) Use of approved cost effective alternative services is made at the sole discretion of the MCC.

-(3) Emergency Medical Services.
+They are medically appropriate and cost effective. - (b) Use of approved cost effective alternative services is made at the sole discretion of the MCC. - (3) Emergency Medical Services.

-Emergency medical services shall be available twenty-four (24) hours per day, seven (7) days per week.
-Coverage of emergency medical services shall not be subject to prior authorization by the MCC but may include a requirement that notice be given to the MCC of use of out-of-plan emergency services.
-However, such requirements shall provide at least a twenty-four (24) hour time frame after the emergency for notice to be given to the MCC.
+Emergency Medical Services shall be available twenty-four (24) hours per day, seven (7) days per week.
+Coverage of emergency medical services shall not be subject to prior authorization by the managed care organization but may include a requirement that notice be given to the

+MCC of use of out-of-plan emergency services.
+However, such notice requirements shall provide at least a 24-hour time frame after the emergency for notice to be given to the MCC.